diverse+students-AdobeStock_cropped-web3.jpg

-The 2021 Kentucky Incentives for Prevention (KIP) Survey was administered to over 93,000 students throughout kentucky.
+The 2024 Kentucky Incentives for Prevention (KIP) Survey was administered to over 21,000 students throughout Kentucky.

 To learn more, click through this site for access to recent KIP Survey publications, information related to technical aspects of the survey, and links to relevant resources.